 As with many Australian acts, they capture the retro sound of the 00s in the UK, with the youthful unclean energy of The Kooks and Jamie T blended with the inbetweeners esc tales of young mates trying to hit the town that kick started the success of bands like The Pigeon Detectives and Arctic Monkeys.
 Packed with a moshpit liveliness, 'Taxi' is the perfect track to get your nights started as soon as lockdown is over!

 We finish with an artist who a lot of you may be aware of and is one of Australia's most consistent and well respected artists, Dope Lemon.
 He has won over Aussie hearts since his debut record in 2016 with his rolling guitar lines and laid back, country influenced vocal delivery similar to Kurt Vile.
 In fact their are a lot of similarities to between Dope Lemon and Vile's music.
 They both carry this effortlessly charismatic twang to every element of the music that makes you fall more in love with the general vibe of their sound than the individual songs themselves.
 There is something so calming and satisfying about their chilled out approach and the result of this is that you could really listen to them play any song in their style and enjoy it!

-However, the latest Dope Lemon single 'Rose Pink Cadillac' stands out amongst his discography with its distinct summer groove.
+However, the latest Dope Lemon album 'Rose Pink Cadillac' stands out amongst his discography with its distinct summer groove.
 It offers a bit more energy and a more upbeat swing whilst still delivering that noticeable charm.
-The instrumentation is nothing but happy with subtle funky guitar elements and a sprinkling of bongos and other sounds that suit the island paradise this track transports you to.
-This new single really is the perfect summer chill out track to add to your playlists!
+The instrumentation is nothing but happy with subtle funky guitar elements and a sprinkling of bongos and other sounds that suit the island paradise this record transports you to.
+It really is the perfect summer chill out sound to add to your playlists!

 LISTEN TO TRACKS FROM ALL THESE AND MORE ON OUR AUSSIE AUDIO PLAYLIST!